The HDX technology stack supports the delivery of multimedia applications through two complementary approaches:

 This strategy ensures that you can deliver a full range of multimedia formats, with a great user experience, while maximizing server scalability to reduce cost-per-user.

-With server-rendered multimedia delivery, audio and video content is decoded and rendered on the XenApp or XenDesktop server by the application.
-The content is then compressed and delivered over the ICA protocol to the Citrix Receiver on the user device.
+With server-rendered multimedia delivery, audio and video content is decoded and rendered on the Citrix Virtual Apps and Desktops server by the application.
+The content is then compressed and delivered using ICA protocol to Citrix Workspace app on the user device.
 This method provides the highest rate of compatibility with various applications and media formats.
 Because video processing is compute-intensive, server-rendered multimedia delivery benefits greatly from onboard hardware acceleration.
 For example, support for DirectX Video Acceleration (DXVA) offloads the CPU by performing H.264 decoding in separate hardware.
 Intel Quick Sync and NVIDIA NVENC technologies provided hardware-accelerated H.264 encoding.

-HTML5 video has become popular, and Citrix introduced a redirection technology for this type of content.
+- HTML5 video has become popular, and Citrix introduced a redirection technology for this type of content.
+We recommend browser content redirection for websites using HTML5, HLS, DASH, or WebRTC.

 - The server fetches the media file from its source, decodes, and then presents the content to an audio device or display device.